 Although the principles of the Law of Attraction have in recent years become widely popularized by the work of Rhonda Byrne in The Secret, relatively few have as of yet commented on the relationship between Islam and the Law of Attraction.

-Yet the role of the Law of Attraction in Islam is of paramount importance, and properly understanding the subject is now a vital step in personal growth and spiritual evolution.
+Yet the role of the Law of Attraction in Islam is of paramount importance, and properly understanding the subject is now a vital step in one’s personal growth and spiritual evolution.

 What is the Law of Attraction?